cuongtm2012/Film_Flex_Release/docs/GITHUB_DEPLOYMENT.md

-# FilmFlex GitHub Actions Deployment
+# PhimGG GitHub Actions Deployment

-This document explains how to set up and use the GitHub Actions workflows for deploying FilmFlex.
+This document explains how to set up and use the GitHub Actions workflows for deploying PhimGG.

 ## Setup Instructions